aecreations/snippets/README.md

 1. Click [Releases](https://github.com/aecreations/snippets/releases) at the top
 2. Look for the latest release in the list and download the zip file
+3. Open the zip file and unzip it to a location on your system
-3. Launch Thunderbird, open Add-ons Manager, then click the gear icon and select "Install Add-on From File"
+4. Launch Thunderbird, open Add-ons Manager, then click the gear icon and select "Debug Add-ons"
-4. Locate the saved zip file and open it
+5. Click "Load Temporary Add-on" and locate the file named "manifest.json" in the folder where the zip file was unzipped

+**Notes:**
+1. Snippets will only be loaded for the duration of your Thunderbird session, and will uninstall automatically when quitting Thunderbird (but the data will be saved, unless you uninstall it).
+You will need to repeat step 5 above to reload it when Thunderbird is started again.
+2. Do NOT attempt to install Snippets directly from the zip file.
+There is a bug in Thunderbird where an extension won't uninstall itself if you want to remove it!

 ### To Do